||My name is James

 It started in the small clothing collection of the Winona County Historical

-Society in the town where I was born.
+Society where I volunteered as a custodian of the garments.
 Since then I have explored many aspects of

 a career in costuming.
 I have worked many places including: The San Francisco